nonameplum/akka-eventbus-javafx/README.md

 EventBus for JavaFX using akka framework

-Bild and install to local maven using command:
+Build and install to local maven using command:
 ```
 gradle install
 ```